When the UK left the EU, it entered a transition period that finished at the end of 2020.

 Bear in mind that, at the moment, passport applications are taking longer to process than the usual three weeks due to Coronavirus (COVID-19).
 The government has requested that you only apply for a passport if you need one urgently.

-Bear in mind that even while the EHIC is still valid, it isn’t a replacement for travel insurance.
-It won’t necessarily cover potentially expensive costs such as mountain rescue in ski resorts, flights back to the UK, or lost or stolen property.
+Bear in mind the EHIC and GHIC aren’t replacements for travel insurance.
+They won’t necessarily cover potentially expensive costs such as mountain rescue in ski resorts, flights back to the UK, or lost or stolen property.

 Taking your pet on holiday with you will no longer be so simple as existing pet passports aren't valid.
 Instead, your pet will need an animal health certificate (AHC).

-For this reason, the government recommends you contact your vet at least four months before travelling to get the latest advice.
+The government recommends you allow at least one month to arrange this and make sure your pet has had the relevant vaccinations.
 Read the guidance on travelling with a pet.

-If you’re a tourist travelling to countries in the EU, Iceland, Liechtenstein, Norway and Switzerland, you won’t need a visa for short trips.
-This means you can travel for up to 90 days in any 180 day period.
+Tourists travelling to countries in the EU, Iceland, Liechtenstein, Norway and Switzerland won’t need a visa for short trips.
+This means you can travel for up to 90 days in any 180-day period.

 You’ll need a visa or permit if you’re staying longer or travelling for study, work or business purposes.
 The only exception to this is Ireland, where you’ll be able to work as you did before 1 January 2021.